 Another horrific story recently garnering extensive media coverage is of the alleged sexual abuse of over 100 children, some as young as three months old, by their trusted pediatrician.
 The pediatrician is currently facing 529 counts of rape, sexual exploitation of a child, unlawful sexual contact, and other charges after videotapes of the doctor engaged in sex acts with his child patients surfaced and numerous complaints had been lodged.
 Many of these children will grow up to suffer longstanding psychological problems and may require medical care or hospitalization.

-What are the Statute of Limitations for a Sexual Assault case?
+What is the Statute of Limitations for a Sexual Assault Case?

 Often times when someone has undergone abuse, they will not go to the authorities right away.
 There are multiple reasons that this happens including disbelief what has happened to them, or not understanding what has happened to them.
 However, if you have been the victim of a sexual assault you should know that there is something called a statute of limitations, which limits the amount of time that you have to file a claim against someone who has assaulted you.
 Fortunately, the statute of limitations in these such cases has been extended a considerable amount of time because of the nature of these crimes.